Gilbert Hayton: Second World War

-Middle East
+Mediterranean

 In February 1942, Hayton was posted to the Middle East, joining No. 89 Squadron at Abu Sueir.
-Promoted to flight lieutenant on 9 March, he led one of the squadron's flights to Malta to join No. 1435 Flight, the island's night fighter unit.
+Promoted to flight lieutenant on 9 March, he led one of the squadron's flights to the Mediterranean island of Malta to join No. 1435 Flight, the local night fighter unit.
 Paired with Pilot Officer H. Josling as his radar operator, Hayton made his first claim with his new unit on the night of 12 March, when he engaged and damaged an unidentified bomber.
-Subsequent research by Christopher Shores and Clive Williams suggests that this may have been a Junkers Ju 88 medium bomber, which was recorded as having been lost in the night in question.
+Subsequent research by military aviation historians Christopher Shores and Clive Williams suggests that this may have been a Junkers Ju 88 medium bomber, which was recorded as having been lost in the night in question.

 On the night of 19 March, Hayton engaged and destroyed a Fiat BR.20 Cicogna.
 He shot down a Ju 88 on 8 April over Safi.
 He destroyed another BR.20 on 17 May and then a second on 22 May, this time near Gela.
 Another BR.20 was claimed by Hayton as probably destroyed in the same sortie, although Shores and Williams note that it actually returned home, with wounded crew.
 A Ju 87 of the Regia Aeronautica (Italian Air Force) was damaged by Hayton on the night of 29 May, and he engaged and destroyed Ju 88s on 14 June and 17 June respectively.

 Towards the end of June, Hayton returned to Egypt and service with No. 89 Squadron.
 He and Josling was posted back to the United Kingdom later in the year.
-Departing Cape Town, in South Africa, in early September aboard the RMS Laconia, the ship was torpedoed by the U-boat U-156 under command of Korvettenkapitän Werner Hartenstein on 12 September to the northeast of Ascension Island.
+Departing Cape Town, in South Africa, in early September aboard the RMS Laconia, the ship was torpedoed by the U-Boat U-156 on 12 September to the northeast of Ascension Island.
 Although Hayton survived, taking to a lifeboat with 50 other survivors, he subsequently died of thirst and exposure.
 His date of death was deemed to be 20 October, the date on which his lifeboat was found by searchers; there were only four survivors from Hayton's lifeboat.
-Josling, in another lifeboat, was picked up after six days.
-Following the sinking of Laconia, Hartenstein had immediately initiated rescue operations later dubbed the Laconia incident.
-When on 16 September, U-156 came under attack by an American Consolidated B-24 Liberator bomber, Hartenstein was forced to abandon the rescue operation.
+Josling, in another lifeboat, survived as he was picked up after six days.

-Hayton's award of the Distinguished Flying Cross had been published in the The London Gazette in the week following the sinking of the Laconia.
+Hayton's award of the Distinguished Flying Cross had been published in The London Gazette in the week following the sinking of the Laconia.
 His total number of aerial victories is uncertain, due to variance between official records and research conducted in the postwar period.
 Shores and Williams credit him with destroying five, possibly six, aircraft, and also probably destroying one or two more.
 He has no known grave and is commemorated on the Commonwealth War Graves Commission's Alamein Memorial in Egypt.